 What hasn’t received a lot of attention is how this new option creates a new set of dangers around student loans and 401(k) decision making.
 The law also does nothing to mitigate these dangers, such as by improving support for employees navigating their student loans.

-How confusion around the“new REPAYE” income-driven student loan repayment program could financially hurt employees
+How confusion around income-driven student loan repayment program could financially hurt employees

 In addition, Chris’s employer offers a 3% dollar for dollar match on his 401(k).
-Chris has heard that prioritizing debt payoff first is a smart money move, but he and his wife and three kids have qualified for $0 monthly loan payments on both his prior and his current student loan income-driven repayment plan.
-Up until now, he wasn’t prioritizing his student debt.
+Chris has heard that prioritizing debt payoff first is a smart money move, but he and his wife and three kids qualify for $0 monthly loan payments with his student loan income-driven repayment plan.
+So up until now, he hasn’t prioritized his student debt.

 Unbeknownst to Chris (or his employer), there are two reasons this well-intentioned move may have just cost him a lot of money.